What Can Dogs Not Eat?.. And Safe Alternatives - Natural Dog Supplements and Superfoods by Fetched

 My Dog Ingested Something Known To Be Harmful

-If your dog ingests something harmful, look out for symptoms of food poisoning like vomiting, diarrhea, excessive drinking, and lethargy.
+If your dog ingests something harmful, look out for symptoms of food poisoning like vomiting, diarrhoea, excessive drinking, and lethargy.
 If that’s the case, or even if he or she is asymptomatic but you’re still worried, seek immediate veterinary attention even if just for reassurance.

 Treatments after swallowing anything that's possibly harmful may include inducing vomiting, administering activated charcoal (this works best if administered as quickly as possible after ingestion), or more intensive care depending on the substance ingested and the severity of the symptoms.